JFWooten4/masculine-feminine/content/blog/first-snowfall.md

 [^3]: These are the  COinbase and FIdfelityh stoires which wil lmmake their way into SEC comments, the  former valued at approximatel $100k in missed profit.
 IN b  oth cases,  the fiat processing  time disctated  by  interla middlemn policies ruined a trade.
 UNforutnastley, setup wroks taikes the stame stressful toll whether or not you actually execute orders.

 [^4]: This was also politlcaly  motivatged, compelde in the middst  of our first review by the SEC as a personal show of good faith in the midthst of intense scruitynu.
 I've thought about it for a long time because of the public companies we'll take  on,  and I earnestly picked persuing the mission over my own jopys through managing financia l assets.
 L:ife has gotten signfiicantly easier since then, but it's oppened a whole that showed me just how much stress emmerged from interactions with Kayla at  home.

+[^5]: As for Kayla's; defficeincceis, I think she's been on a path towards masculinity since she started working a job with her degree.
+She  is sort of lazy and dislikes hard work, which iI though would be OK since I could just become super rich.
+But it's taken more time and I've relized that I might want someonw who's actualyl happy to particpate in the race of deadly stakes I run with DTCC>.

+[^6]: I've noticed myself using a lot more explessive adverbs latyely,  especially "really"" or honestly."
+I Think this i s the first itme in a long time that I've been so close with myh emotions, ppushign me towrads radical openess about my inner thoughts.
+All my work freflects the dfevleoping personality within me, as shown for instnace by my making this pository public  while drafting.

+[^7]: I have gotten more into enjoying drawings latley as I needed quick pick-me-ups from immensely cute and femneine feed images.
+In the thick  of things, I used the music becuase it kept me going hwen I needed to write into the night  to meet staff deadlines.